 Can You Buy Property in New York With Good Credit and No Money Down?

 Welcome to the new economy.
-Traditional just doesn’t work anymore.
+Traditional doesn't work anymore.

 A responsible buyer is what banks really should want.
 So, it makes sense to use good credit to your advantage.

 In the past, a fat down payment was a must if you wanted to be a homeowner.
-Nowadays, it’s not totally necessary.
+Nowadays, it's not necessary.

 Buying with Good Credit and No Down Payment

-• Even though putting a downpayment is still the most popular method of buying an apartment or house, putting no money down is an increasing possibility.
+- Even though putting a downpayment is still the most popular method of buying an apartment or house, putting no money down is an increasing possibility.

-• Government-backed loans and programs like VA and USDA loans offer opportunities to buy with 0%.
+- Government-backed loans and programs like VA and USDA loans offer opportunities to buy with 0%.

 Important Considerations For Buying Property